Brxnni/ChromeFlagEmojis/README.md

 # ChromeFlagEmojis

 Chrome Extension that replaces Unicode Regional Indicators with images of actual flags.
-(Note: Which Flags are included has nothing to do with any personal political opinions and is defined only by what the Unicode consortium recommends for [General Interchange](https://unicode.org/emoji/charts/emoji-zwj-sequences.html))
+All [Unicode Regional Indicators](https://en.wikipedia.org/wiki/Regional_indicator_symbol?) are included and the following subdivisions:

+England, Scotland and Wales (🇬🇧), Bavaria and Berlin (🇩🇪), Asturias, Basque Country and Catalonia (🇪🇸), Bretagne (🇫🇷), Quebec (🇨🇦), and California and Texas (🇺🇸).

 ## Overview